 “We’re on the margins,” Bowers says of her harm-reduction constituents, “and the margins are bulging now.”

-“This work really can be life-saving work,” she says.
+“This work really can be life-saving work,” Brown says.
 “I think it’s also work that shows people who are using drugs and have really been abandoned by all the systems and maligned by all the systems that there’s somebody who’s present for them … and thinks that their life is valuable.”

-“I’m glad that this could be consistent, that we’ve had no interruption in service,” Brown says of her harm-reduction work.
+“I’m glad that this could be consistent, that we’ve had no interruption in service,” Brown says of their harm-reduction work.
 “I’m really glad that there’s been continuity to this, because so much else has been interrupted.”